SillyTavern/SillyTavern-Extras/talkinghead/README.md

 ### Troubleshooting

+#### It's not working!
+Help!

+If you just installed and enabled `talkinghead`, and nothing happens, try restarting **both** *SillyTavern* and *SillyTavern-extras*.
+That usually fixes it.
+Try restarting both also if you have changed something between sessions, and it fails to load.
+This happens rarely, so I haven't been able to figure out the cause.

+Secondly, is your *SillyTavern* **frontend** up to date?
+The implementation of some new `talkinghead` features needed changes to the *Character Expressions* builtin extension at the frontend side.
+These features include the postprocessor, the talking animation (while the LLM is streaming text), and `/emote` support.

+As of January 2024, these frontend changes have been merged into the `staging` branch of *SillyTavern*.
+So if you already have `staging` installed, just pull the latest changes from git, and restart *SillyTavern*.
+If you have `release` installed, you'll need to switch to `staging` for now to get these features working.

 #### Low framerate

 The poser is a deep-learning model.
 Each animation frame requires an inference pass.
 This requires lots of compute.